 Eighty (80%) percent of water used by residents in the Village is for outdoor irrigation.
-Therefore, the District’s conservation efforts are focused on outdoor watering.
+Therefore, the District’s water efficiency efforts focus on outdoor watering.

-Spring Check-Up and Monthly Follow-Up – In starting your irrigation system, you will need to check for broken heads, direction of spray, leaks in lines, and frequency and duration of various zones.
+Spring Check-Up and Monthly Follow-Up – In starting your irrigation system, you should check for broken heads, direction of spray, leaks in lines, and frequency and duration of various zones.
 After the initial spring check-up, we recommend that residents recheck monthly.

 Irrigation Clock Management – Educate yourself, your family members, and your next-door neighbor (in case you are traveling) on how to manage your irrigation clock.
 Just being able to turn off the system before, during and after it rains will save water and your pocketbook.
 Adjust your irrigation schedule to accommodate changes in seasonal water demand.
 Do not water in the heat of the day since too much is lost through evaporation and avoid watering during the peak water consumption hours of 10 am to 6 pm.

 Frequency of Watering – It is better to cycle and soak irrigate your lawn.
 This means run your irrigation system for two shorter periods per run time rather than once for a longer period.
 Here in the Village, we have relatively poor soils and hilly terrains, which absorb water slowly if at all.
 Watering grass twice allows the moisture to soak in.
 If you have a few hot spots in your lawn, consider watering those by hand held hose rather than turning on your entire irrigation system.
 Do not water on windy days.
-The Village has an irrigation schedule for watering days as follows: Even number addresses on Sunday, Wednesday, and Friday and odd numbered addresses on Tuesday, Thursday and Saturday, no watering 10 am to 6 pm.
+The Village has a recommended irrigation schedule for watering days as follows: Even number addresses on Sunday, Wednesday, and Friday and odd numbered addresses on Tuesday, Thursday and Saturday, no watering 10 am to 6 pm.

 Grass Mowing – Raise the lawn mower blade to a height of 3 or 4 inches.
 Closely cut grass makes roots work much harder, which requires more water.